Polycystic Liver Disease (PLD)

-In over 90% of affected persons the enlargement of the liver by the cysts dies not cause major problems.
+In over 90% of affected persons, the enlargement of the liver by the cysts does not cause major problems.
 Around 8% of cases of PLD will have gross enlargement of the liver with great pain and bloating caused by severe compression of adjacent abdominal organs.
-In severe cases of PLD the liver function may be reduced but in most cases liver function remains quite normal and the greatest problem is pain and swelling.
+In severe cases of PLD the liver function may be reduced, but in most cases liver function remains quite normal and the greatest problem is pain and swelling.

 The association between PLD and cerebral aneurysm is well documented, and approximately 20% of patients with PLD have demonstrable cerebral aneurysms at autopsy.
-Cerebral aneurysms are localized enlargements of the arteries in the brain and they are weak and prone to rupture causing strokes.
-To diagnose these aneurysms before they rupture it is recommended that screening by Magnetic Resonance Angiogram or by Computed Tomographic Angiography (CTA) to examine the cerebral blood vessels should be done in all patients who have PLD.
+Cerebral aneurysms are localized enlargements of the arteries in the brain, and they are weak and prone to rupture - causing strokes.
+To diagnose these aneurysms before they rupture, screening by Magnetic Resonance Angiogram or by Computed Tomographic Angiography (CTA) to examine the cerebral blood vessels should be done in all patients who have PLD.